-Interim Department Chairperson: Daniel Block
+Department Chairperson: Daniel Block

-The Department of Geography, Sociology, History, African American Studies, and Anthropology offers a Bachelor of Arts degree in History and a minor in history for students majoring in other disciplines.
+The Department of Geography, Sociology, History, African-American Studies, and Anthropology offers a Bachelor of Arts degree in History and Africana Studies and a minor in History and Africana Studies for students majoring in other disciplines.
 All department majors must complete the assessment requirements specific to their major field, copies of which can be obtained from the departmental website.

-The department's Bachelor of Arts degree in History consists of two options: history and secondary teaching.
-Students enrolled in the history option may prepare for such careers as law, public service, government, or foreign relations, or for postgraduate study.
-Completion of the Secondary Teaching Option in History qualifies students for an Initial Illinois Professional Educator License (PEL) with an endorsement for teaching Social Science - History for grades
+The department's Bachelor of Arts degree in History and Africana Studies consists of three options: Liberal Arts Option in History, Liberal Arts Option in Africana Studies, and Secondary Teaching Option in History.
+Students enrolled in Liberal Arts Options in History and Africana Studies may prepare for such careers as law, public service, government, or foreign relations, or for postgraduate study.
+Completion of the Secondary Teaching Option in History qualifies students for an Initial Illinois Professional Educator License (PEL) with an endorsement for teaching Social Studies for grades 9-12.
+Teaching licensure requires the successful completion of Social Studies with History content area test and edTPA.